USD/JPY: Downside play – OCBC

-USD/JPY turned lower, amid pullback in UST yields and USD.
-Bessent relief is the latest trigger behind the USD pullback.
-Pair was last at 154.41 levels, OCBC’s FX analysts Frances Cheung and Christopher Wong note.
+USD/JPY continued to trade lower despite US Dollar (USD) strength seen elsewhere.
+Pair was last at 153.95 levels, OCBC’s FX analysts Frances Cheung and Christopher Wong note.

-“Last Thu, Governor Ueda mentioned there would be vast amount of data and information between now and the next BoJ meeting, suggesting the December meeting is a live one; he opined that the central bank will seriously assess the impact of FX rate (level) on inflation and the economy.
-We still look for USD/JPY to trend lower, premised on Fed cut cycle while the BoJ has room to further pursue policy normalisation.”

-“On the data front Japan core CPI rose this morning, alongside services PMI, reinforcing our view that BoJ should proceed with another hike next month.
-Divergence in Fed-BoJ policies should bring about further narrowing of UST-JGB yield differentials and this should underpin the broader direction of travel for USD/JPY to the downside.
-Elsewhere, escalation in geopolitical tensions may also support safe-haven demand (positive JPY).”

-“That said, any slowdown in pace of policy normalisation - be it the Fed or BoJ - would mean that USD/JPY’s direction of travel may be bumpy or face intermittent upward pressure.
+“Move lower remains consistent with our downside bias.
+Tariff threats, geopolitical uncertainties are additional drivers that should be supportive of JPY strength.
 Daily momentum is mild bearish while RSI fell.
 Risks skewed to the downside.
 Support at 153.30 (61.8% fibo retracement of 2024 high to low) and 152 (200 DMA).
 Resistance at 155.70, 156.60 (76.4% fibo).”

+“PM Ishiba said that he swapped views with business and union leaders on pay talks and ask businesses to continue with pay hikes.
+He is also calling for bigger wage deal than this year’s.
+To add, PPI services came in higher at 2.9% y/y (vs. 2.5% expected).
+Price-related data continues to reinforce our view that BOJ should proceed with another hike next month.”

+“Divergence in Fed-BoJ policies should bring about further narrowing of UST-JGB yield differentials and this should underpin the broader direction of travel for USD/JPY to the downside.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.